Benidorm: Nationality

 Benidorm is one of the most culturally diverse cities in Europe with a high immigrant population.
 The population in 2010 was 71,198.
 These figures are for those registered as formal residents and not long-term visitors.

-Population growth

 Education

 The École française Pablo Picasso, an annex of the Lycée Français d'Alicante, a French international school, is located in Benidorm.

+Sport

+Benidorm hosted 1992 UCI Road cycling World Championships.